warrickball/tomso/joss-paper/paper.md

 data, then ensuring that the data is correctly re-written in the same format.
 A key—and currently unique—aim of `tomso` is to provide a common interface to data stored in several different fixed-width or binary formats.
+When working with the input and output of a single program that is already supported by similar packages (e.g., MESA), `tomso` might not offer any benefit.  `tomso` is, however, particularly useful for manipulating and converting stellar models that are inputs for frequency calculations, which is generally unsupported by any public, open-source package.

 For example, two derived properties are the speed of sound
 $c_\mathrm{s}$ and acoustic depth $\tau$, which is how long a sound